 As divorce lawyers practicing in Charleston, Dorchester, and Berkeley counties, we often have cases where one of the spouses owns a business or is otherwise self-employed.
 Generally, businesses or ownership interests are subject to division in the family court, just as any other piece of real or personal property, or financial accounts.
 First, it must be determined whether the business is a marital asset.
 A general discussion on determining whether an asset is marital or non-marital in South Carolina can be found here.

-Determining the Value of a Business in a Divorce
+How Do You Determine the Value of a Business in a South Carolina Divorce?

-There are numerous methods than can be used by these professionals, but they generally fall under one of three categories: the asset approach, the income approach, or the market approach:
+There are numerous methods that can be used by these professionals, but they generally fall under one of three categories: the asset approach, the income approach, or the market approach: